5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### GET Data/ContainerImage/{id}
-Get container by id.
+Get ContainerImage by id.

 Param:

-* id - provide the guid id for the desired container entity to be retrieved ex.
+* id - provide the guid id for the desired ContainerImage entity to be retrieved ex.
 92e97d88-d7f1-4d17-959f-b7e03083a547.

 Return:

-* 200 - Success, the specified entity.
+* 200 - Success, the specified ContainerImage entity.
 ```json
 {
   "id": "92e97d88-d7f1-4d17-959f-b7e03083a547",